-In the many years that I've worked in various businesses, technology has reinvented itself every so often.
-This forced IT leadership to look at how it ran its department, and it explored different management models along the way.
+Technology reinvents itself every 3 to 5 years.
+Just as one change was understood, another was becoming prevalent.
+This forced IT leadership to look at how it ran its department, as well as the technology, and it explored different management models along the way.
 Some worked, some didn't.
 But these have largely resulted in an 'agile' approach to creating technology solutions, and a workable management structure that, whilst OK for IT, sits rather uncomfortably alongside the business it is supposed to be part of.

 What is equally apparent is that over the same extended period, and no doubt for many decades previously, those same businesses have not changed their management approach.
-They have resolutely kept to a functional, hierarchical organisational structure, with ability and time necessary pre-requisites in order for individuals to climb the career ladder.
-Oh, and add the need for a position to open up for the chance to be considered for promotion into it.
+They have resolutely kept to a functional, hierarchical organisational structure.
+Ability and time are necessary pre-requisites in order for individuals to climb the career ladder.
+Oh, and add the need for a position to open up simply for the chance to be considered for promotion into it.

 The accompanying management style was so firmly a part of how the company was run, that it was rarely even noticed, let alone questioned.

-We kept our heads down, worked hard according to the rules we were explicitly made aware of (and some that we weren't), and accepted that one day we might, just might, become a manager and become part of that glorious command and control structure:
+Staff kept their heads down, worked hard according to the rules they were explicitly made aware of (and some that we weren't), and accepted that one day they might, just might, become a manager and become part of that glorious command and control structure:

 This style of management may have worked in ages past, or is a necessity in organisations like the Armed Forces, but in many working environments we have moved well beyond the industrial age and are firmly into the knowledge economy.